Cutting a Cake Is Not Always a 'Piece of Cake': A Closer Look at the Foundations of Cake-Cutting Through the Lens of Measure Theory: Introduction

-Since the groundbreaking work of \citeA{ste:j:fair-division}, cake-cutting is a metaphor for the so-called \emph{fair division problem for a divisible, heterogeneous good}, which addresses the problem to split a contested quantity (a \enquote{cake}) in a fair way among several parties $A,B,C,\dots$; each party may have its own idea about the value of the different parts of the cake.
 A traditional way of fair division between two parties $A$ and $B$ would be to let $A$ divide the cake into two pieces (depending on their own valuation) while $B$ has the right to choose one of the pieces, the so-called \emph{cut \& choose} protocol.
-There are other possibilities for two parties as well as extensions to more than two parties \cite<see, e.g.,>[for an overview]{pro:b:handbook-comsoc-cake-cutting-algorithms,lin-rot:b:economics-and-computation-cake-cutting}.
+There are other possibilities for two parties as well as extensions to more than two parties (see, e.g., \citeR{pro:b:handbook-comsoc-cake-cutting-algorithms, lin-rot:b:economics-and-computation-cake-cutting}, for an overview).
 Yet, while the basic rules of the game are pretty clear, the assumptions on the actual cutting process are often treated in a gentlemanlike manner.
-If the whole cake is represented by an interval, say $[0,1]$, many authors think of the pieces as \enquote{intervals,} without specifying whether the intervals are open $(a,b)\subset [0,1]$, half-open $(a,b], [a,b)\subset [0,1]$, or closed $[a,b]\subseteq[0,1]$, and how to treat the~-- possibly twice counted~-- end points, i.e., $[0,\nicefrac{1}{2}) \cup [\nicefrac{1}{2},1]$ vs.\ $[0,\nicefrac{1}{2}] \cup [\nicefrac{1}{2},1]$; this is, of course, not an issue if a one-point set like $\{\nicefrac{1}{2}\}$ has zero value for all parties.
-However, this simple example shows that a formal mathematical approach to cake-cutting needs to address questions like: \begin{itemize} \item Are (open, closed, half-open) intervals the only possible pieces of cake? \item Do we allow for finitely many or infinitely many cuts (a \enquote{cut} being the split of any subset of $[0,1]$ at a single point)? \item Which properties should a valuation function have, and how does it interact with the family of admissible pieces of cake? \end{itemize} For some cases, there is an obvious answer: If we use only finitely many cuts, finite unions of intervals of the form $\langle a,b\rangle$~-- where the angular braces indicate either open or closed ends~-- is all we can get; and if, in addition, any single point $a\in [0,1]$ has zero value, we do not have to care about the open or closed ends anymore.
+If the whole cake is represented by an interval, say $\concake$, many authors think of the pieces as \enquote{intervals,} without specifying whether the intervals are open $(a,b)\subset \concake$, half-open $(a,b], [a,b)\subset \concake$, or closed $[a,b]\subseteq\concake$, and how to treat the~-- possibly twice counted~-- end points, i.e., $[0,\nicefrac{1}{2}) \cup [\nicefrac{1}{2},1]$ vs.\ $[0,\nicefrac{1}{2}] \cup [\nicefrac{1}{2},1]$; this is, of course, not an issue if a one-point set like $\{\nicefrac{1}{2}\}$ has zero value for all parties.
+However, this simple example shows that a formal mathematical approach to cake-cutting needs to address questions like: \begin{itemize} \item Are (open, closed, half-open) intervals the only possible pieces of cake? \item Do we allow for finitely many or infinitely many cuts?
+A \enquote{cut} means the split of any subset of $\concake$ at a single point; it depends on the particular protocol to which interval the point will belong. \item Which properties should a valuation function (by which an agent individually evaluates the pieces of cake) have, and how does it interact with the family of admissible pieces of cake? \end{itemize} For some cases, there is an obvious answer: If we use only finitely many cuts, finite unions of intervals of the form $\langle a,b\rangle$~-- where the angular braces indicate either open or closed ends~-- is all we can get; and if, in addition, any single point $a\in \concake$ has zero value, we do not have to care about the open or closed ends anymore.
 We will see in Section~\ref{chap:preliminaries:finite} below that this rather implicit assumption brings us in a much more potent framework that can effectively deal with a countably infinite number of cuts.